AsankaCOM/generalized/README.md

 # generalized

 ## Description
-This repository contains general chef templates and lambda scripts
+Repository storing all general Chef templates and Lambda Scripts making it easy to re-use Chef and lambda code.

 ## Content